-Building on the agenda set out in the Five Year Forward View (published October 2014), we launched a three year programme to support social movements in health and care.
+Building on the agenda set out in the Five Year Forward View (published October 2014) in 2016, we launched a programme to support social movements in health and care.

-Working with six new care model vanguards across England, this programme is developing, testing and spreading effective ways of mobilising people in social movements that improve health and care outcomes and show a positive return on investment.
+Working with six new care model vanguards across England, this programme looked at effective ways of mobilising people in social movements that improve health and care outcomes and show a positive return on investment.

 - Identify and develop exemplar social movements – creating real-world examples of communities mobilised for health and care

 - Demonstrate ‘what works’– using rigorous evaluation approaches